-Joining forces between Bristol and Brighton makes Bristol the largest hospice provider in Utah and will allow patients and families access to more resources, including home health.
+Joining forces between Bristol and Brighton makes Bristol the largest hospice provider in Utah and will allow patients and families access to more resources.
 The organizations are proud to serve together in providing exceptional patient care.

 What Sets Us Apart?

 Board Certified Hospice and Palliative Care Medical Director

 What is Board Certification (American Board of Internal Medicine)? — Board certification is a meaningful indicator that a doctor has the knowledge, experience and skills necessary to provide high-quality patient care.
 Most doctors are certified in their specialty, such Internal Medicine or General Surgery.
 However, certification in Hospice and Palliative Care is an additional level of training, experience, and accreditation.
 Only about 1 in 10 hospice doctors in Utah is board certified in the subspecialty of Hospice and Palliative Care.

 CNAs available up to 7 days per week

 Does every hospice company provide a CNA 7 days per week? — No, the industry standard for CNA support is 2-3 visits per week.
 Bristol CNAs visit daily and are trained to be the eyes and ears of our RN case managers.
 Daily visits when needed support patient dignity and enable the nurse case manager to stay on top of pain management through immediate notification of any change in condition.

 Minimum of twice a week nursing visits